-- a.
-Purpose: Educating medical students at the University of Tennessee College of Medicine about the specialty of Ophthalmology as a career choice; Increasing students' knowledge of diseases of the eyes, examination techniques, and the eyes' relationship to systemic diseases; Offering opportunities for medical students to become involved in community service, research, or other scholarly activities of the Department of Ophthalmology at the University Of Tennessee Health Science Center College Of Medicine. - b.
-Dates and location: Approximately once quarterly - c.
+SIGIO educates medical students at the University of Tennessee College of Medicine about the specialty of Ophthalmology as a career choice; Increasing students' knowledge of diseases of the eyes, examination techniques, and the eyes' relationship to systemic diseases; Offering opportunities for medical students to become involved in community service, research, or other scholarly activities of the Department of Ophthalmology at the University Of Tennessee Health Science Center College Of Medicine.
+This group meets approximately once quarterly.
 Website: http://osha.eye.uthsc.edu/sigio